Dll functions exported by QM

 #EnsureLoggedOn [unlock] ;;Returns: 0 cannot ensure, 1 normal, 2 successfully unlocked.

-Unlocking is not available in exe (unlock value is ignored).
+Unlocking is unavailable in exe and in portable QM.
+Then unlock value is ignored.

 Some triggers (scheduler, event log, etc) may launch the macro while QM is not running on interactive desktop (e.g., while computer is locked).
 Then the macro runs in the background.
 However, many commands (keyboard, mouse, etc) then don't work, because background users cannot access keyboard, mouse and monitor.
 To ensure that the macro will not run in the background, you can check the checkboxes in Properties -> Macro properties or use EnsureLoggedOn or IsLoggedOn in the macro.